MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 ## Customize organization branding through Edge management service

 > [!NOTE]
-> This experience is in public preview and you can access it by opting in to targeted release in the M365 Admin Center.
+> This experience is in public preview and you can access it by opting in to targeted release in the Microsoft 365 Admin Center.
 Sign in to your account and go to **Settings** > **Org settings** > **Organization profile** > **Release preferences**, and then select the targeted release option.

 Through the Microsoft Edge management service, admins have an enhanced experience to control, preview, and customize Edge for Business.

-To customize the Microsoft browser with your organization's branding assets, sign in to the M365 Admin Center and go to the **Organization branding** tab in the **Customization Settings** pivot within a configuration profile.
+To customize the Microsoft browser with your organization's branding assets, sign in to the Microsoft 365 Admin Center and go to the **Organization branding** tab in the **Customization Settings** pivot within a configuration profile.
 A preview of how the browser elements look on a user's account is shown on the page.

 If you don't have any branding policies enabled, the default Edge for Business branding will be displayed.
-When you choose **Use custom branding**, any existing branding assets associated with your Microsoft Entra ID will be imported and displayed in the preview.
-These changes won't take effect until you choose **Save changes**.
+When you choose **Use custom branding**, any existing branding assets associated with your Microsoft Entra ID are imported and displayed in the preview.
+These changes will not take effect until you choose **Save changes**.

 From **Use custom branding**, you can customize each of the following browser elements with the brand assets you choose: